SciKit-Surgery/PythonTemplate/README.rst

 Purpose
 ~~~~~~~
 Python Template is part of SNAPPY, a collection of software
-developed by the `Wellcome EPSRC Centre for Surgical Sciences and Interventions`_.
+developed by the  `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_
 SNAPPY aims to support faster translation of advanced surgical
 research from the bench to the bed side.
 SNAPPY does this by supporting and
 encouraging the development of small but well engineered software components that